motoon-eg/dokan-store/Template/README.md

 `mkdir -p ~/Library/Developer/Xcode/Templates/File\ Templates/Custom`

-2- Next, open Finder, press Shift +Command + G and paste the following path:

-`/Applications/Xcode.app/Contents/Developer/Library/Xcode/Templates/File Templates`

-3- Then, go to Source and copy the folder Package Swift File.xctemplate somewhere on your Desktop

-4- After that, on Finder press Shift + Command + G again and paste the following:
+2- After that, on Finder press Shift + Command + G again and paste the following:

-`~/Library/Developer/Xcode/Templates`

-5- Inside the Custom folder, paste the Package Swift File.xctemplate you copied before on your Desktop. and if you want template to storyboard file go to Storyboard and copy the .storyboard , xib copy the .xib template file.
+`~/Library/Developer/Xcode/Templates/Custom`

+3- Download the `MVVM File Generator.xctemplate` and paste it into Custom folder

+4- Open Xcode and command+N into any folder and drag to bottom and you will find there

 ### Note :-